Science Teacher Education (B.S.), Chemistry Teacher Specialization

 - Students will evaluate learning techniques for teaching science in diverse student populations in Schools.

-- Core Ability Supported: Model Ethical & Civic Responsibility
+- Core Ability Supported: Model Ethical and Civic Responsibility

 - Students will evaluate and learning techniques and implement teaching techniques for teaching science in diverse student populations in Schools.

-- Core Ability Supported: Model Ethical & Civic Responsibility
+- Core Ability Supported: Model Ethical and Civic Responsibility